JacobLoe/Rewarding_actions_of_RL-agents_on_MapWorld/readme.md

 conda activate hrl-tb
 ```

-Before running the code for two scripts have to run first:
+Before running the code two scripts have to be run first:

 ```
 python localized_narratives/localized_narratives.py